Hann Range

 The range is situated in the Ngalia Basin at the south and eastern end.
 The area is composed of a well defined ridge of silicified brown sandstone overlaying the basement rock.
-The ridge is made up of outcropping Vaughan Springs Quartzite of a similar age and lithology to the Heavitree Quartzite that overlook Alice Springs.
-The metamorphic basement is composed of Mount Bleechmore Granulite.
+The ridge is made up of outcropping Vaughan Springs quartzite of a similar age and lithology to the Heavitree quartzite that overlooks Alice Springs.
+The metamorphic basement is composed of Mount Bleechmore granulite.

 The traditional owners of the area are the Arrernte people, who know the area as Arwerlt Atwaty.